jzillmann/pdf-to-markdown/examples/Safe-Communication.md

  Number of staff trained in transfer of care process  Is documentation completed?
 ```

 ```
-Right people
-The appropriate people are involved. ^ Staff time invested in transfer of care (including Staff/patient/client satisfaction with transfer of care processpreparation time)
- Number of incidents in unit/on floor during transfer of care  Is documentation completed?
+Right people The appropriate people are involved.  Staff time invested in transfer of care (including preparation time)  Staff/patient/client satisfaction with transfer of care process  Number of incidents in unit/on floor during transfer of care  Is documentation completed?
 ```

 ```
 Specified
 time and
 place
 ```

 ```
 A specific setting or place has been agreed where transfers of care can take place without interruption or distraction.
 ```

 ```
  Number of interruptions
  Staff /patient/client survey – are timing and location appropriate?
  Time transfer of care - does it start on time and how long does it take?
  Staff time invested in transfer of care
 ```

 ```
 Standardised
 process
 ```

 ```
 There is an agreed process for transfers of care.
 This includes an